 This analysis yielded genetic interactions involving two or more genes for fifteen out of sixteen (94%) of the drugs examined (Figure 3A).
 (The exception was beauvericin for which we only recovered the previously-reported sensitivity of yor1∆ knockouts (Shekhar-Guturja et al., 2016).)
 Higher-order genetic interactions (involving three or more genes) were observed for fourteen of sixteen (88%) drugs tested (Figure 3A).
 Here the exception (beyond beauvericin) was cycloheximide.
 For cycloheximide, we observed the strong and previously-known single-gene effect of pdr5∆ (Ernst et al., 2008; Katzmann et al., 1994; Kolaczkowski et al., 1998; Snider et al., 2013).
 We also observed many weak single-knockout effects on cycloheximide resistance, and only one weak two-gene interaction between pdr5∆ and snq2∆ (Figure 3A).
 Thus, XGA revealed higher-order genetic interactions involving three or more genes for nearly all drug resistance phenotypes studied.
 In total, genetic interactions were found for 14 of the 16 genes targeted by XGA.
 Of these 14 genes, 13 were involved in at least one interaction involving three or more genes.
 Remarkably, 11 of the 16 targeted genes were involved in at least one 5-gene interaction.

-Formalizing the identification of complex genetic interactions captured many of the effects that had been readily-apparent by manual examination of the five-gene fitness landscapes, while yielding additional effects.
+Formally identifying complex genetic interactions captured many of the effects that had been readily-apparent by manual examination of the five-gene fitness landscapes, while yielding additional effects.
 For example, yor1∆ was found to have no main effect under benomyl, to have a positive genetic interaction with pdr5∆ and, surprisingly, to have a negative genetic interaction with snq2∆ (Figure 3A, Data S6).

-This analysis uncovered strong complex interactions that had been excluded from our initial manual exploration.
-For example, there were several complex positive interactions in which deleting one or more of PDR15, BPT1, ADP1 or VMR1 in a drug-sensitive multi-knockout strain background conferred drug resistance (Figure 3C).

-Formalizing the identification of complex genetic interactions captured many of the effects that had been readily-apparent by manual examination of the fitness landscapes, while yielding additional effects.
-For example, yor1∆ was found to have no main effect under benomyl, to have a positive genetic interaction with pdr5∆ and, surprisingly, to have a negative genetic interaction with snq2∆ (Figure 3C, Data S6).
-In camptothecin, pdr5∆ and snq2∆ each had a minor individual negative effect on resistance, and a strong negative interaction was observed between them (Figure 3C, Data S6).
+This analysis uncovered strong complex interactions involving genes outside the five-frequently associated transporters.
+In both cisplatin and mitoxantrone, for example, a five-way positive interaction pointed to the phenomenon that addition of bpt1∆ was found to confer resistance in a sensitive pdr5∆ snq2∆ ycf1∆ yor1∆ background (Figure 3B).
+A five-way positive interaction in bisantrene pointed to a similar but more modest effect with vmr1∆ in a snq2∆ ybt1∆ ycf1∆ yor1∆ background (Figure 3B).

-Formal complex genetic interaction analysis allowed finer parsing of the relationship between genes involved in a higher-order interaction.
-For example, the striking mitoxantrone sensitivity of the snq2∆ pdr5∆ ybt1∆ yor1∆ quadruple mutant was modelled as the combination of small marginal effects of snq2∆ and pdr5∆ alone, a two-gene negative interaction between snq2∆ and pdr5∆, two three-gene negative interactions (between snq2∆ pdr5∆ and each of ybt1∆ and yor1∆), and a four-gene {snq2∆, pdr5∆, ybt1∆, yor1∆} negative interaction (reflecting the fact that the quadruple mutant is more sensitive than would be expected given the observed resistance of any of the three-deletion subset genotypes; Figure 3C, Data S6).
+Complex genetic interaction analysis allowed finer parsing of the relationship between genes involved in a higher-order interaction.
+For example, the striking mitoxantrone sensitivity of the snq2∆ pdr5∆ ybt1∆ yor1∆ quadruple mutant was modelled as the combination of small marginal effects of snq2∆ and pdr5∆ alone, a two-gene negative interaction between snq2∆ and pdr5∆, two three-gene negative interactions (between snq2∆ pdr5∆ and each of ybt1∆ and yor1∆), and a four-gene {snq2∆, pdr5∆, ybt1∆, yor1∆} negative interaction (reflecting the fact that the quadruple mutant is more sensitive than would be expected given the observed resistance of any of the three-deletion subset genotypes; Figure 3B, Data S6).
 Together, these complex negative genetic interaction patterns suggest that the four genes enable mitoxantrone efflux in parallel.
-A similar ‘parallel action’ genetic interaction pattern was observed for {pdr5∆, snq2∆, yor1∆} in cisplatin (Figure 3C, Data S6).
+A similar ‘parallel action’ genetic interaction pattern was observed for {pdr5∆, snq2∆, yor1∆} in cisplatin (Figure 3B, Data S6).